Sarracenia flava x minor

-This cross is pretty strange.
-Rarely encountered in cultivation, it makes for a striking deviation from the abundance of white-top pitcher hybrids that are so popular.
-Pitchers are moderately tall, and almost pure yellow-green.
-The lid is domed, broad, elongated, and cowled over the opening of the black-rimmed mouth.
+This cross is rarely encountered in cultivation.
+Yet, it stands out as a striking deviation from the abundance of white-top pitcher hybrids that are so popular.
+Pitchers are almost pure yellow-green in early summer.
+The lid is domed, broad, elongated, and cowled over the black-rimmed mouth.
 Though a simple plant, the vivid color and the concealed opening to the trap give this one a unique appearance.
+In late season, the hoods darken under the summer sun.

 Type of Plant: Outdoor perennial for container growing.